 Dr Vyas is the Course Director on the Foundations in Social Sciences programme, and module leader for a second-year module Mental Health and Brain Function.
 She teaches at undergraduate and postgraduate level in child/adolescent and adult mental health, health psychology, and clinical/cognitive neuroscience.

 Dr Vyas's research focuses on understanding the pathophysiology of schizophrenia using clinical, cognitive and neuroimaging techniques.
-She is interested in (a) studying the pattern and magnitude of neurocognitive functioning in patients with early-onset schizophrenia (EOS; onset before age 18) and their first-degree relatives; (b) using neuroimaging techniques such as magnetoencephalography (MEG), diffusion tensor imaging (DTI), and positron emission tomography (PET) to study brain oscillations and structural/functional (whole brain differences in white matter integrity) abnormalities in first-episode and chronic schizophrenia; and (c) exploring the effectiveness of mindfulness on cognitive performance and psychological well-being in typical and atypical children.
+She is interested in (a) studying the pattern and magnitude of neurocognitive functioning in patients with early-onset schizophrenia (EOS; onset before age 18) and their first-degree relatives; (b) using neuroimaging techniques such as magnetoencephalography (MEG), diffusion tensor imaging (DTI), and positron emission tomography (PET) to study brain oscillations and structural/functional (whole brain differences in white matter integrity) abnormalities in first-episode and chronic schizophrenia; and (c) exploring the effectiveness of mindfulness on well-being in typical children.

 Honours and awards

 2017: Women of the Year Award, British Asian Achievers Award

 2017: Team Excellence Award, Succeed Canvas project, Rose Awards.

 2017: "Highly Commended" STEM Leader, Forward Ladies National Awards (London & South Regional Final)

 2017: ‘Inspirational Role Model of the Year' (Finalist) category, European Diversity Awards

 2017: ‘Women of the Future Awards – Science' (Finalist) category, Women of the Future Awards